bytesized/bcalc/README.md

 bcalc supports several navigation hotkeys:

- - Larger movement distance with arrow keys by additionally using Control
+ - Larger movement distance with arrow keys by additionally using Control or Shift.
- - Control+M when the cursor is over a parenthesis to jump to the matching one.
+ - Control+N when the cursor is over a parenthesis to jump to the matching one.

 ## TODO

 This project is still a work in progress.
 A number of features are planned or do not yet work properly:

- - Fix navigation hotkeys.
-They don't seem to be working right, at least on macOS.
  - Allow argument configuration values to be saved.
  - Enable more detailed errors that point at the location of the error in the input.
  - Add a `/quit` command.